php/pie/docs/extension-maintainers.md

 submit it to Packagist in the same way as any other package.

  * Head to [https://packagist.org/packages/submit](https://packagist.org/packages/submit)
- * Enter the URL of your repository, and follow the instructions.
+ * Enter the URL of your repository and follow the instructions.

 ### Windows Support